What is Car Equity?

 How Car Loan Equity Works

-Your equity position generally changes frequently because two forces are working against each other.
-Every payment you make reduces your loan balance, which increases your equity.
+Your equity position changes constantly because two forces are working against each other.
+Every payment you make reduces your loan balance, which increases your equity until you pay off your car completely.
 At the same time, your car loses value through depreciation, which decreases your equity.

-Early in a loan term, depreciation often outpaces your payments.
+Early in a loan term, depreciation often outpaces your payments - new cars lose about 30% over the first 2 years.
 As the loan matures, this dynamic typically reverses, and your equity grows more steadily.

 Positive Equity